blackberry/Alice/README.md

 To contribute code to this repository, you must [sign up as an official contributor](http://blackberry.github.com/howToContribute.html).

+To build the code you will need to have [node](http://nodejs.org/) installed.
+To build run the following in your shell(git-bash for windows):

+    ./configure

+This will install the dependancies.
+You should then be able to run:

+    jake

+to build Alice.js

 ## Bug Reporting and Feature Requests

 If you find a bug or have an enhancement request, please report an [Issue](https://github.com/blackberry/Alice/issues) and send a message (via github messages) to the author(s) to let them know that you have filed an issue.